alarm-redist/fifty-states/analyses/NH_cd_2000/doc_NH_cd_2000.md

 ## Simulation Notes
 We sample 20,000 districting plans for ``New Hampshire`` across 10 independent runs of the SMC algorithm.
 We then thinned the number of samples to 5,000.
-Although we also employed new algorithmic merge-split parameters to enhance plan diversity, it remains low due to the population being concentrated in Manchester and Nasua.
+Although we also employed new algorithmic merge-split parameters to enhance plan diversity, it remains low due to the population being concentrated in Manchester and Nashua.